 Classified Title:Ophthalmic Technician Working Title: Ophthalmic Technician Role/Level/Range: ACRO40/E/02/CE Starting Salary Range: $18.48 – $25.42 commensurate with experience Employee group: Full Time Schedule: Mon-Fri 8:30-5 Exempt Status: Non-Exempt Location: 04-MD:School of Medicine Campus Department name: 10002992-SOM Oph Anterior Segment Personnel area: School of Medicine

-Under broad guidelines, with a high level of independence, assist the Ophthalmologist by performing ocular examination and testing.
+Under broad guidelines, with a high level of independence, assist the Ophthalmologist by performing ocular examination and testing and supporting clinical operations.

 Obtain and concisely record an accurate patient history

 Basic skills and lensometry

 Measure visual acuity at distance and near utilizing test appropriate for age and education, and records accurately.

 Perform pinhole testing when indicated.

 Accurately measure and record current lens power with a lensometer.

 Perform and record Schirmer testing.